gammaled/GuledPay/README.md

 ---
 ### Project Goals
 * To build a money transfer app that allow user to make international transfers back home to their families and friends.
 * For now, it will be an MVP which will be a website where only I will have access to it.
 Users can call me, send funds to me and I shall make the transfer on their behalf at no extra cost.
+It shall begin with sending funds from UK directly to Somalia.

 ### User Goals
 * To send funds to family and friends at little cost in no time.